 I have a few wonderful resources to start you off.
 Our absolutely favorite easy-to-read food photography book is by Pinch of Yum, called Tasty Food Photography.
 I learned all the basics of food photography from her, for the shoots for Green Smoothie Gourmet.
 My favorite free option is the free Food Photography eBook by Christina Peters here.

 Down the road I will put together a more in depth tutorial of food photography basics, because I am no expert but I can tell you all I know about basic DSLR settings, food staging, lighting and finding affordable props.
 Until then!
-Good luck and let us know your ideas and progress or your images on hashtag #greensmoothiegourmet on IG or tweet to @smoothiegourmet.
-Or find me on Facebook!
+Good luck and let us know your ideas and progress by following me on Instagram !